Skip to main

 Important notes about Insurance

-Buyers such as chefs, food service directors, retailers, etc. can vary in their exact requirements for insurance coverage.
-Potential farm vendors should communicate with prospective buyers about their policy in terms of insurance coverage.
-Carrying product liability insurance is a reality for producers marketing to restaurants, retailers, and larger food service institutions.
-The investment you make in insurance helps protect both your farm's assets and the customers that are buying your product.
+Buyers such as chefs, food service directors, retailers, etc., can vary in their exact requirements for insurance coverage.
+Growers and producers should communicate with buyers about their requirements for insurance coverage.
+Carrying product liability insurance is a reality for anyone marketing to restaurants, retailers, and larger food service institutions.
+The investment you make in insurance helps protect both your farm's assets and the customers who are buying your product.
 The amount of coverage expected can range from one million to three million dollars in umbrella coverage, but don't let these numbers scare you.
 Have a conversation with your insurance agent to see what coverage works best for you and your buyer(s).

 Helpful Insurance Tools